 Hold Alignment Meetings

 The first step to aligning your sales and marketing teams is to get them together in a productive and collaborative environment.
-These alignment meetings can take the form of weekly debriefs, out-of-office lunch outings, or loosely structured brainstorm sessions.
+These sales and marketing alignment meetings can take the form of weekly debriefs, out-of-office lunch outings, or loosely structured brainstorm sessions.
 Whatever method you opt for, be sure to set an agenda ahead of time and encourage a free flow of ideas and information from all parties.

 Open Up Communication